 - For persons elected to the presidential track, no re-election to the Executive Board is possible, but the Executive Board has the power to co-opt and to appoint individuals to non-elected positions.

 - Additional members will be co-opted by the Executive Board due to their specific functions:

-The chairpersons of the Scientific Programme Committees of the upcoming Scientific Meeting and of the following one are voting members of the Executive Board.
-The chairperson of the Local Organising Committee of the upcoming Scientific Meeting, the Editor in Chief of the Journal of the Society and the directors of the educational programmes of the Society are co-opted members of the Executive Board with no voting rights.
+The chairpersons of the Congress Planning Committees of the upcoming Scientific Meeting and of the following one are voting members of the Executive Board.
+The chairperson of the Local Organising Committee of the upcoming Scientific Meeting and the Editor in Chief of the Journal of the Society are co-opted members of the Executive Board with no voting rights.

 - The Chairperson of an Ad Hoc Committee shall be co-opted to the Executive Board as a voting member for the term of office.

 The meetings of the Executive Board will be attended by the Executive Director of the ESMRMB.
 The Executive Director has no voting rights.